 The harsh truth about trading is that not every trade is going to go your way.
 What makes or breaks a trader is how they react to losses.
 Traders who learn from their mistakes are able to make better decisions down the road, while those who give up miss the chance to catch a great trade.

 Have multiple strategies in your trading arsenal.
 Just because a certain strategy worked one day doesn’t mean it’s guaranteed to work again the next day.
 Given that trading heavily depends on market conditions, being able to adapt to market changes is a helpful, if not crucial, skill.
 Don’t be afraid to try something different, as long as you have tested it beforehand.
 But remember that while it is important to remain flexible it can be equally detrimental when taken to the extreme.
 Juggling strategies and trying something new every time you trade will deplete your account in no time.

 It’s been said before, and it will be said time and time again: greed is the trader’s worst enemy.
 When a trader has a series of successful trades, they can fall into the trap of overconfidence and begin to feel invincible.
 Instead of closing the trade and walking away with profits, they continue to trade, stopping only when the losses have become too much to bear.
-Staying modest helps traders secure their profits in the long term.
+Staying modest helps traders enhance their strategies in the long term.

 Learning technical analysis and studying the market can only take you so far.
 Taking time to hone these personality traits is just as important.
 Every so often, check back to this list of characteristics and identify the ones you need to work on.
 Whether you are an experienced trader or a novice, there is always room for improvement.Trade now